 Bibliotheca Alexandrina, Great Hall, 8:00 pm – Free entry

 Click here for the full article with more information

 Photo: #1 ,#2

-Publicity: NBC Facebook Live ,WPRO, Providence Journal, The Jewish Voice/Jewish Rhode Island, Opera Wire, Reviews, Rhode Island Month April:2019, Providence Journal, The Armenian Weekly, Boston Globe, HuffPost, Rhode Island Monthly: Oct 2018, Rhode Island Monthly Dec: 2018, Princeton University: 2014, Audience Awards: Social Justice, The Pachaccos: Youtube, The New York Times: 1978
+Publicity: What’s Up Newport?, NBC Facebook Live ,WPRO, Providence Journal, The Jewish Voice/Jewish Rhode Island, Opera Wire, Reviews, Rhode Island Month April:2019, Providence Journal, The Armenian Weekly, Boston Globe, HuffPost, Rhode Island Monthly: Oct 2018, Rhode Island Monthly Dec: 2018, Princeton University: 2014, Audience Awards: Social Justice, The Pachaccos: Youtube, The New York Times: 1978

 Mixed Media Client since: 2019